TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 </html>
 ```

+## Anatomy of an HTML element

+fill in stuff here

+## Line by line description

 The first line is called the **doctype** declaration.
 It tells the browser which version of HTML to use.
 We will be writing all of our HTML using HTML5.
 Almost all HTML tags require both an opening tag <...> and a closing tag </...>.
 The doctype declaration is one of the few that does not require a closing tag.

 	<!DOCTYPE html>